Pulakeshin II: War with the Pallavas and defeat

-The Pallavas were the southern neighbours of the Chalukyas.
+During the reign of Pulakeshin II, the Badami Chalukyas reconquered the former Ananda territory near present-day Guntur from the Pallavas.
+According to D. P. Dikshit, the Anandas had not come into direct conflict with the Chalukyas, and their territory had earlier been seized by the Pallavas during the third quarter of the sixth century.
+The Chalukyas subsequently conquered the region from the Pallavas and incorporated it into their expanding dominions. .The Pallavas were the southern neighbours of the Chalukyas.
 The Vishnukundins were their allies at the time, and Pulakeshin's subjugation of the Vishnukundins brought him in conflict with the Pallava monarch.
 The Chalukyas and the Pallavas fought several battles without conclusive results.

 The Aihole inscription states that the Pallava ruler opposed the rise of Pulakeshin, who caused the enemy's splendour to be "obscured by the dust of his army" and forced the enemy to take shelter behind the walls of the Pallava capital Kanchipuram.
 The Kashakudi inscription of the Pallavas states that the Pallava Monarch Mahendravarman I defeated an unnamed enemy at Pallalura (modern Pullalur).
 These two accounts appear to refer to the same battle, which must have been inconclusive: the Pallava army was probably forced to retreat to Kanchipuram, but inflicted enough damage on the Chalukya army to force Pulakeshin to retreat to Vatapi.
+K. V. Ramesh describes Mahendravarman I's claim in the Kasakkudi plates that he defeated all his enemies at Pullalur as "a rather general and vague claim", noting that it does not specify the enemy, the date, or the circumstances of the battle, and therefore cannot by itself serve as conclusive evidence for reconstructing specific historical events.
+The Aihole inscription of Pulakeshin II records that after conquering Kalinga and Pishtapura, he "conquered Kānchi and the Cholas on the banks of the Kāverī", before returning to Vātāpi.
+The inscription is reproduced in Sources of Karnataka History, Vol. I by S. Srikanta Sastri.